caadams4/pilgrimage-writeup/Pilgrimage.md

 My IP: 10.129.145.199

-## Reconassense and Vulnerability Scanning
+## Reconassense and Vulnerability Assessment

 ### Port Scanning with NMAP